gvwilson/teachtogether.tech/_lessons/online.md

 ### Give Feedback on a Bad Screencast
 **(whole class/20)**

-Watch [this screencast](https://youtu.be/xcnoHaxXvdQ) as a group and give feedback on it.
+Watch [this screencast][video-screencast-bad] as a group and give feedback on it.
 Organize feedback along two axes: positive vs. negative and content vs. presentation.
 When you are done, have each person in the class add one point to a 2x2 grid on a whiteboard (or in the shared notes) without duplicating any points that are already up there.
 What did other people see that you missed?
 What did they think that you strongly agree or disagree with?
 (You can compare your answers with the checklist in [s:teacheval](#APPENDIX).)

 ### Two-Way Video
 **(pairs/10)**